ciselab/CPS_repo_mining/analysis/grbl.md

 ### Message
 Added runtime configurable global settings with eeprom persitence
 ### Antipattern Category
+X
 ### Keyword
 runtime
 ### Note
+This commit does not change any performance-related features.
+More configurations for terminal.

 ## Commit #2
 ### Hash